Bay Super V

-Beginning in the late 1950s the United States aircraft company Bay Aviation (formerly Oakland Airmotive) produced nine twin-engine conversions of the Beechcraft Bonanza called the Super "V" Bonanza.
-After production was shifted to Canada in 1962, five more aircraft were built for a total production run of fourteen.
-The basis of the conversion was the early Model 35 Bonanza with the original small V-tail surfaces.
-The Super-V competed with Beechcraft's own Travel Air twin-engine Bonanza derivative.
+The Bay Super V, also known as the Super "V" Bonanza, was an American twin-piston-engined utility aircraft converted from the Beechcraft Model 35 Bonanza.
+Developed by David G. Peterson in 1955–6, it retained the Bonanza's V-tail but incorporated substantial structural modifications, which were extensive enough that the Federal Aviation Administration (FAA) issued the Super V a separate type certificate.

+Oakland Airmotive acquired the rights to the conversion in 1958 and became Bay Aviation Services in 1960.
+Bay manufactured and installed Super V conversion kits on customer-supplied Bonanzas, completing nine aircraft.
+Production was transferred in 1962 to Fleet Aircraft in Canada, which produced five more under a separate type certificate, bringing total production to fourteen.

 History

 Development

 The Super-V is an extensive conversion of the Beechcraft Model 35 Bonanza.
 Serial number records indicate the aircraft chosen for conversion range in production dates from 1947 to 1950.
-The original conversion was developed by David Peterson as the "Skyline Super-V" in 1955–56, assisted by W.D.
+The original conversion was developed by David Peterson as the "Skyline Super-V" in 1955–6, assisted by W.D.
 Johnson, and the rights to the conversion were acquired by Oakland Airmotive on July 2, 1958.
 Oakland Airmotive became Bay Aviation Services on July 8, 1960.
 The wing spar was strengthened considerably in the process.
 The airframe is so different from the original Bonanza that, rather than supplementing the original type certificate, the US Federal Aviation Administration (FAA) issued a completely new certificate for the Super-V.

 Rear view of the Super V used in a 1960 global circumnavigation by Chuck Banfe.

 Oakland Airmotive intended to produce converted planes starting in 1960, but never progressed beyond manufacturing and installing Super-V conversion kits on customer-supplied Bonanzas.
 Ed Gough was the President.
 FAA type certification was granted in June 1960.
 Production drawings, bills of material, and other documentation was prepared and there were several conversions in the pipeline.
 Flying magazine published a story on the Super V in October 1960 and the marketing efforts were reaching a peak, with a Super-V (Registration N617B) completing a successful circumnavigation of the globe.

 This Super-V was flown by Chuck Banfe around the world in 1960.